**No glues, construction adhesives, epoxies, or similar should be used at any time when installing butcher block countertops**

 10. Standalone tops:

-Some of our tops have been used for dining tables, desks, and more.
+Our tops may be used for dining tables, desks, and more.
 The directions above are specifically related to tops that will be fastened to & fully supported by base cabinetry.
-Should you desire to use a different variation of attachment, please ensure that your top will be supported along the width to prevent cupping, or feel welcome to inquire about other stability options.
+Should you desire to use a different variation of attachment, please ensure that your top will be supported across the width to prevent cupping or feel welcome to inquire about other stability options including our offered recessed steel c-channels.

 Please reach out to an Armani Fine Woodworking team member with any additional questions